-This 42-space campground provides breezy lakefront sites along Clearwater Lake.
+This 42-space campground provides breezy lakefront sites for camping at Clearwater Lake.
 It accommodates both trailers and tents, and has bathhouses with warm showers.
-Campers can swim, grill up a steak, take a walk around the lake on the nature trail, go mountain biking on the Paisley Woods Bicycle Trail, take a hike on the Florida Trail, or just drift across the water in a kayak, trailing a line and waiting for a nibble.
+Clearwater Lake camping guests can swim, grill up a steak, take a walk around the lake on the nature trail, go mountain biking on the Paisley Woods Bicycle Trail, take a hike on the Florida Trail, or just drift across the water in a kayak, trailing a line and waiting for a nibble.

 Perfect for who are looking for a not crowded campground.
 Manager and Host so gently and friendly.
 Absolutely I’ll back!